Trading Operations in Strategies

 The IsOnline property shows whether the strategy is in real-time mode.
 It becomes true

-only when the strategy is running and all its market data subscriptions have transitioned to the SubscriptionStates.Online state.
+only when the strategy is started and all its market data subscriptions have transitioned to the SubscriptionStates.Online state.

 More details about market data subscriptions in strategies can be found in the Market Data Subscriptions in Strategies section.